Reviews, Best Prices, Comparisons, Expert Buying Guides

 Performance Tweaks

-1. Config Files: Modifying the game’s config files can unlock advanced settings not available in the in-game menu.
-Guides and community forums often provide step-by-step instructions for making these changes.
+Config Files: Changing the game’s config files can allow the player to access advanced settings that are not available through the in-game menu.
+There are usually guides and community forums that provide step-by-step instructions for making these changes.

-2. Overclocking: Safely overclocking your CPU and GPU can provide additional performance.
-Tools like MSI Afterburner for GPUs and Intel XTU or AMD Ryzen Master for CPUs can help manage overclocking settings.
-Note that overclocking can increase heat output and power consumption.
+Overclocking: By overclocking your CPU and GPU, you will get the extra performance but only when done safely.
+You can use MSI Afterburner for GPUs and Intel XTU or AMD Ryzen Master for CPUs to help you control overclocking settings.
+Please be aware that overclocking may lead to higher heat output and more power consumption.

 Conclusion